 EDSPE 511 Methods of ABA Research (3 credits)

 EDSPE 539 Ethics and Professionalism in ABA-A (3 credits)

 EDSPE 549 Ethics and Professionalism in ABA-B (3 credits)

 If you've already taken some of these courses at a different university, with faculty approval, you may be able to substitute some courses to meet the requirements for the UW Master's in Special Education degree.
 However, ABAI has verified our specific courses as meeting their requirements as a whole and we are not authorized to make substitutions to meet the requirements to sit for the BCBA exam.
 You will need to petition ABAI directly if you believe a course should be an adequate substitute.

 Additional Coursework for M.Ed. in Special Education

-EDSPE 563 Collaboration: Working with Parents and Professionals (4 credits)
+EDSPE 563 Families and Collaboration (4 credits)

 Students who already have a Master's degree can apply to our program as a graduate non-matriculated (GNM) student.
 Students that are admitted as GNMs are not required to take the additional coursework required to obtain a Master's degree in Special Education.